Hives/airport-challenge-java/README.md

 - Maven, Graven, Grapple, Gradle...... wtf was that all about
 - [This (tdd, jetbrains.com)](https://www.jetbrains.com/help/idea/tdd-with-intellij-idea.html) and [this (configuring testing libraries)](https://www.jetbrains.com/help/idea/configuring-testing-libraries.html) finally sorted me out
 - [Constructor overloading](https://www.geeksforgeeks.org/constructor-overloading-java/) - can use to provide a default value for the constructor method.
 Used for dependency injection in your tests.
 Basically you have two different constructors, one for if no argument is provided, and another one if you provide an argument, i.e. your mocked dependency.
 - Constructor overloading not so good when you want to pass in multiple optional things into your constructor, like a weather mock object and a capacity.
 Seems to introduce unnecessary repetition.
-Look into builder pattern?
+Look into builder pattern? **Update** - I implemented the builder constructor pattern along with user story 6